 First launched in January 2014, VoxGov is a discovery platform that aggregates a broad range of official and ephemeral information resources issued by individual representatives and organizations from all branches of the U.S. Federal Government, and links that content to publicly accessible government documentation.
 VoxGov harvests content in "real-time" through continuous indexing and caches web content for discovery, retaining information that may no longer be online.

-As of 2019, VoxGov represents that it aggregates and indexes information from over 8500 sources and is located from across 600,000 + unique website locations, including official government sites as well as social media sites of government representatives and agencies.
+As of 2020, VoxGov represents that it aggregates and indexes information from over 8500 sources and is located from across 600,000 + website locations, including approximately 45,000 unique government web locations as well as social media sites of government representatives and agencies.
+According to the provider, content is updated 24 hours a day, 7 days a week.

 VoxGov harvests content from all three branches of the Federal government.
 For legislative content, VoxGov indexes official congressional representative websites and "release sites" (press releases, speeches, testimony, articles and editorial statements), as well as commentary posted by their offices on over 2,000 social media sites (Facebook, Twitter, and YouTube).
 Executive content includes release sites (news, announcements, reports) and social media from the executive office, cabinet, departments and agencies such as the Department of State, Defense, U.S. embassies, etc. VoxGov also indexes judicial and regulatory information disseminated by various other federal government bodies, as well as autonomous bodies such as the Voice of America and U.S. political parties.